sanjanagupta10/CRUD_App/CRUD_app_Flask/Client/README.md

 **Sometimes packages are held back from upgrades.
 To check for such packages, use:--** -sudo apt-mark showhold

+## Go to the Client directory , if you're not.
+-cd Client/

 ## Install Project Dependencies-
 -npm install
 (This will install all required Node.js modules listed in the package.json file.)